-The IS-UNITY-DP card provides full building management system (BMS) access via BACnet/Modbus IP and BACnet/Modbus 485.
-Card provides access and supports SNMP v1/v2c/v3 and VertivTM Liebert® Nform.
+The IS-UNITY-DP card provides full building-management system (BMS) access via BACnet/Modbus IP and BACnet/Modbus 485.
+Card provides access and supports SNMP v1/v2c/v3 and Liebert® Nform.

 - The unit mount kit for field installation includes the IS-UNITY-DP card, power/communication interface card, enclosure, all required power and communication wires to the Liebert[®] Mini-Mate2 unit, and full instructions.
-Field supplied wiring to other systems required to access features. - The wall mount kit for field installation includes the IS-UNITY-DP card, power/communication interface card, painted enclosure, 120-V wall outlet transformer with 6-foot (2-m) low voltage power wire, and full instructions.
-Field supplied wiring for communication to Vertiv[TM] Liebert[®] Mini-Mate2 and to other systems is required to access features.
+Field supplied wiring to other systems required to access features. - The wall-mount kit for field installation includes the IS-UNITY-DP card, power/communication interface card, painted enclosure, 120V wall-outlet transformer with 6 ft (2 m) low voltage power wire, and full instructions.
+Field supplied wiring for communication to Liebert[®] Mini-Mate2 and to other systems is required to access features.

-9.5 Alarm Notification, Acknowledgment, and Descriptions
+9.5 Alarm Notification, Acknowledgment and Descriptions

 The microprocessor control system audibly and visually signals all enabled alarms including custom alarms.
-See Configuring Custom Alarms on page 64, for settings and customization options.
+See Configuring Custom Alarms on page 67, for settings and customization options.

 When a new alarm occurs, it is displayed on the screen and the audible alarm is activated.
-(If communicating with a Liebert monitoring product, the alarm is also transmitted).
+(If communicating with a Liebert[®] Monitoring product, the alarm is also transmitted).
 The message PRESS ALARM SILENCE prompts you to silence the alarm.
-After the alarm is silenced, the display returns to the Normal Status display.
-Alarms can also be silenced through communication with a Liebert monitoring product unit.
-See Viewing Active Alarms on page 58.
+After the alarm is silenced, the display return to the Normal Status display.
+Alarms can also be silenced through communication with a Liebert[®] Monitoring product unit.
+See Viewing Active Alarms on page 62.